Appraisal Basics – Using Specialists

-But what roles do authenticators and specialists play in participating in an appraisal report?
+But, what roles do authenticators and specialists play in participating in an appraisal?
+And how are they different from appraisers?

 Authenticators: